COST & POTENTIAL REVENUE ESTIMATES

 PURPOSE: To provide landowners with a commercial interest in bigleaf maple sap procurement and/or processing of bigleaf maple syrup (66 brix) or other foods made from concentrated sap (less than 66 brix) estimates for costs and potential revenue at different commercial scales.
 Commercial bigleaf tapping is an emerging industry in the Pacific Northwest without many data sources yet to broadly support these rough estimates.
 These estimates do not factor in potential costs like food safety compliance, packaging, and fees.
 These estimates do not factor in other bigleaf products and services that could add additional value (e.g., bigleaf maple flowers, firewood, saplings for the ecological restoration projects).

-ASSUMPTIONS: That the current retail market value for bigleaf maple syrup averages $300 a gallon.
-This figure is based on purchases from several small producers in winter 2021.
-Few commercial producers exist and current retail prices may reflect the novelty of bigleaf syrup and high consumer demand.
-As bigleaf syrup becomes more available, competition may decrease retail prices.
-Bigleaf syrup will remain higher priced than northeast sugar maple syrup (commonly available in grocery stores) which has a wide range of pricing from $30 per retail gallon for Canadian mass produced Grade A Dark to $100 a gallon for small-batch organic syrup from Vermont.
+ASSUMPTIONS: That the current retail market value for bigleaf maple syrup averages $200-300 a gallon.
+This figure is based on averaging prices of small retail sales of 4oz, 8oz, and 12oz bottles purchased from several small producers in winter 2021 and 2022.
+Keep in mind that nobody is actually offering gallons for sale in their marketing at this time, but U.S. commercial maple syrup producers typically estimate syrup production in gallons.
+Additionally, few commercial producers exist and current retail prices likely reflect the novelty of bigleaf syrup and high consumer demand.
+As bigleaf syrup becomes more available, competition will likely decrease retail prices.
+However, bigleaf syrup will likely remain higher priced than northeast sugar maple syrup (commonly available in grocery stores) which has a wide range of pricing from $30 per retail gallon for Canadian mass produced Grade A Dark to $100 a gallon for small-batch organic syrup from Vermont.